-Only 30 minutes South of the border is Puerto Nuevo, a tiny seaside resort with good accommodations and a fabulous dining destination known as the lobster capital of the world.
+Only 30 minutes South of the border is Puerto Nuevo, a seaside fishing village known as the lobster capital of the world.
 If you haven’t been to Puerto Nuevo yet, you are missing part of the best of Baja California.

 How to Get There

 Getting there is simple.
 Once you cross the border follow the green toll road signs that say “Ensenada Cuota.”
 This easy-to-find thoroughfare will lead you out and around Tijuana proper to the coast and to the toll road.

 On your way to Puerto Nuevo, you will pass through two tollbooths.
 American currency is readily accepted.
 The cost at each toll stop, if you’re traveling by car, will be about ($4.50).
 Other vehicle tolls are slightly higher.
 From the first tollbooth you will only be 25 scenic minutes away from a marvelous weekend or week long vacation getaway.